EGO4D/Ego-Exo4D-docs/docs/download.md

 When running `aws configure` you simply need to enter your access key & secret key and then press Enter twice to follow the default region and output format.

-You can have multiple profiles setup no your machine.
-To tell the downloader which profile to use, simply use the flag `--profile <name>`.
+You can have multiple profiles setup on your machine.
+To tell the downloader which profile to use, simply use the flag `--s3_profile <name>`.

 ## Download The Data {#download-dataset-c}